-After more than two-years of conflict in Yemen, approximately half of the country’s health facilities are no longer functional and 15 million people do not have access to essential health care.
-Attacks on health facilities and health workers have directly contributed to the country’s cholera outbreak—according to the WHO, over 500,000 suspected cases and 2,000 associated deaths were reported in Yemen this year.
+After more than three years of conflict in Yemen, more than half of the country’s health facilities are no longer functional and 15 million people do not have access to essential health care.
+Attacks on health facilities and health workers have directly contributed to the country’s 2017 cholera outbreak.
+According to the WHO, over 1,000,000 suspected cases and 2,000 associated deaths were reported in Yemen by the beginning of 2018.
+As cases of cholera began to subside, diphtheria started to catch hold--negatively impacting Yemen’s most vulnerable--children.

 According to OCHA, only 45% of medical facilities are now fully functioning across the country and even these face severe shortages of medicine, equipment, and staff.
 This has left 15 million people, over half of the population, without access to adequate health care.